bradbell/xrst/test_rst/toml_file.rst

    as its corresponding default.
    If an entry has components, all of the comments have the same type as the default components.
 #.
-All of the directories specified in this file below are relative to the
+All of the files and directories specified in this file are relative to the
    :ref:`run_xrst@toml_path@project_directory`;
    i.e.; the directory where the toml file is located.